pynvme/pynvme/doc/vscode.rst

 VSCode
 ======

-The pynvme works with VSCode!
-And pytest too!
-User can deveop and run test scripts in this excellent IDE.
+Pytest is supported by the excellent Python plugin of VSCode, so pynvme is!
+User can develop and run test scripts in this excellent IDE, with pynvme plugin.

 Layout
 ------